Master of Arts in Public Policy (M.A.P.P.)

 Course of Study

 The MAPP program combines rigorous instruction in key components of public policy development with detailed analysis of specific public policy issues and fieldwork.
 The program's core courses teach skills in political, economic, quantitative and organizational analysis, with a practical focus on the solutions to complex public policy problems.
 With this foundation, students take one or more courses in a specialized concentration and a related internship or research assignment.
 The entire program of 30 credit hours can be completed in one calendar year by full-time students, and within two years by those attending part-time.

 Students in the MAPP program come from numerous academic backgrounds including those with undergraduate majors in the arts and sciences, health professions, engineering and architecture.
 Many students come to the program with extensive prior experience in government or the professions.
 The curriculum structure and scheduling of courses is designed to accommodate candidates with a broad range of interests and experiences, and to permit those that are working to earn their degree while continuing to pursue their current career.

-MAPP completion entails 30 credits, comprised of Required Foundation courses (12 credits), Advanced Policy courses (9 credits recommended), an optional policy concentration (3 credits recommended), and a 6 credit internship or research paper.
+MAPP completion entails 30 credits, comprised of Required Foundation courses (12 credits), Advanced Policy courses (9 credits recommended), policy concentration (3 credits recommended), and a 6 credit internship or research paper.